Skip to Content

 Who should I contact if I think I have German cockroaches?

-If you’re in the Treasure Valley and suspect an infestation, you can reach out to your local pest control professionals.
+If you’re in the Treasure Valley and suspect an infestation, reach out to local pest control professionals.
 A trained technician can inspect your home, confirm the pest, and recommend an effective treatment plan.